Munchausen's syndrome is a psychological and behavioural condition where someone pretends to be ill or induces symptoms of illness in themselves.

 Read more about the treatment of Munchausen's syndrome.

-There appear to be two distinct groups of people affected by Munchausen's syndrome:
+From the available case studies, there appear to be two relatively distinct groups of people affected by Munchausen's syndrome:

-- women who are 20 to 40 years of age, who often have a background in healthcare, such as working as a nurse or a medical technician
+- women aged 20 to 40 years old, who often have a background in healthcare, such as working as a nurse or a medical technician

-- unmarried white men who are 30 to 50 years of age
+- unmarried white men who are 30 to 50 years old